 An experienced car accident attorney from Solomon Law Group, LLC will fight for you to receive full and fair compensation so you’re able to receive the medical treatment you need now and in the future.

 South Carolina operates under modified comparative fault law when it comes to determining who can be deemed legally responsible for an auto wreck.
 This means that a person who is less than 50 percent at fault for an accident may file a claim against the opposing party and receive compensation.
 If the victim, however, is found to be at fault for a small percentage of the accident, that will affect their compensation eligibility.

 For example, if the fault for a collision is determined to be 70 percent and 30 percent, the party who is only at fault for 30 percent of the accident will be eligible for compensation for 70 percent of the damages incurred.

-This is why it’s important to refrain from apologizing or assigning blame after an accident and to seek a lawyer as soon as possible.
+This is why it’s important to refrain from apologizing or assigning blame after an accident and to seek the right car accident lawyer as soon as possible.
 The other party may seem cooperative at the accident scene, but then you may find they’re trying to put some of the blame on you.

-This can complicate your claim and could risk not receiving the compensation you deserve.
-When you have an experienced car accident lawyer on your side, you won’t have to worry about handling everything on your own.
+This can complicate your injury claim, and you could risk not receiving the compensation you deserve.
+When you have an experienced attorney on your side, you won’t have to worry about handling everything on your own.

-Now that you know more about how collision liability works in South Carolina, let’s look into the elements of your claim so you can see what your lawyer will need to prove so you can get compensation.
+Now that you know more about how collision liability works in South Carolina, let’s look into the elements of claims so you can see what your lawyer will need to prove so you can get compensation.